exstream-js/exstream-docs/docs/guide/basic-concepts.md

 ```

 In the above example we've used the `.start()` consumption method.
 This method is useful when we are not interested to pipe our stream in another stream.
 That's because our data has already been piped to postgres through the async map.
-The flow can be refactored to see it clearly:
+The flow can be refactored to see it clearly (see also [Modulatization](/guide/modularization)):

 ```js
 const createPostgresWriteStream = () => _.pipeline()